Fermi's golden rule for heating in strongly driven Floquet systems: Introduction

-\lsec{Introduction} Floquet engineering, i.e., controlling functionalities of physical systems by external periodic drives, has attracted renewed attention partly due to the advancement of laser technology~\cite{Goldman2014,Bukov2015,Holthaus2015,Eckardt2017,Oka2019}.
-A key concept is the (approximate) local Floquet Hamiltonian $H_F$~\cite{Bukov2015}, which encodes the Hamiltonian's dressing effects by drivings and approximately describes periodically driven systems.
-By cleverly designing the driving protocol, one can convert a commonplace undriven Hamiltonian $H_0$ into the dressed $H_F$ corresponding to intriguing physical systems such as topological insulators~\cite{Oka2009,Kitagawa2010} and Floquet time crystals~\cite{Else2016,VonKeyserlingk2016,Yao2017}, part of which have recently been realized experimentally~\cite{Wang2013,Rechtsman2013,Jotzu2014,Choi2017,Zhang2017}.
+Floquet engineering, i.e., controlling functionalities of physical systems by external periodic drives, has attracted renewed attention partly due to the advancement of laser technology~\cite{Goldman2014,Bukov2015,Holthaus2015,Eckardt2017,Oka2019}.
+A key concept is the (approximate) local Floquet Hamiltonian $H_F$~\cite{Bukov2015} that is generically only defined when the driving period $T$ is short compared to the system's characteristic response time.
+Then $H_F$ approximately reproduces the actual unitary dynamics at short and intermediate times.
+By cleverly designing the driving protocol, one can convert a commonplace undriven Hamiltonian $H_0$ into the ``dressed'' $H_F$ corresponding to intriguing physical systems such as topological insulators~\cite{Oka2009,Kitagawa2010,Perez-Gonzalez2019} and Floquet time crystals~\cite{Else2016,VonKeyserlingk2016,Yao2017}, part of which have been realized experimentally~\cite{Wang2013,Rechtsman2013,Jotzu2014,Choi2017,Zhang2017}.

-Despite its usefulness, the local Floquet Hamiltonian $H_F$ generally can only describe the early-stage dynamics in isolated quantum many-body systems.
-This is because the unitary evolution by $H_F$ introduces a new Floquet energy conservation law absent in the original driven model and thus cannot capture heating: Periodic drives accompany heat injection, which accumulates to bring the system to the featureless infinite-temperature state eventually~\cite{Lazarides2014,DAlessio2014,Kim2014}.
-Nonetheless, especially for high-frequency drives, the heating has been rigorously proven to occur at most exponentially slowly~\cite{Abanin2015,Mori2016,Kuwahara2016,Abanin2017}.
+Despite its usefulness, the local Floquet Hamiltonian $H_F$ fails to describe long-time dynamics in interacting/nonlinear systems.
+This is because the unitary evolution by $H_F$ introduces a new Floquet energy conservation law absent in the original driven model and thus cannot capture heating, which accompanies periodic driving eventually bringing isolated systems to the featureless infinite-temperature state~\cite{Lazarides2014,DAlessio2014,Kim2014}.
+Nonetheless, especially for high-frequency drives, the heating has been rigorously proven to occur exponentially slowly in the driving frequency~\cite{Abanin2015,Mori2016,Kuwahara2016,Abanin2017}.
+In one-dimensional systems, a tighter, faster than exponential, bound was later found~\cite{Avdoshkin2020}.
 At short and intermediate times, the dynamics is well approximated by the unitary evolution by $H_F$.
-While these rigorous results provide upper bounds on the heating rate, it is still elusive how to describe heating dynamics quantitatively in concrete systems, including experimental observations~\cite{Peng2021,Beatrez2021}.
-This especially applies to large amplitude driving protocols, where $H_F$ significantly differs from the undriven Hamiltonian.
+While these rigorous results provide upper bounds, it is still elusive to obtain the heating rates accurately in concrete systems.
+This especially applies to large-amplitude high-frequency drivings, where $H_F$ can significantly differ from the time-average Hamiltonian~\cite{Bukov2015}.